 - In 2021, general U.S. workforce urine cannabis positivity was more than 63% higher in post-accident testing than in pre-employment testing.

 What is far more alarming is this increase doesn’t show the full extent of the problem because it is occurring while many employers in those same states are dropping cannabis testing from their panels – in fact, in some recreational states those numbers are over 15% of tests performed.
 One must assume if those companies had continued to test for THC, the increase in THC positives would be even greater than the record high we saw in the 2021 test data.

 LEADING A PATH TO SUCCESS

-We are seeing a massive increase in cannabis positivity that is higher in states where recreational use is legal.
-We are experiencing never before seen increases in post-accident marijuana positives, and we do not know how many accidents occurred for those companies that are no longer testing for marijuana use.
+We are seeing an increase in cannabis positivity that is highest in states where recreational use is legal.
+We are experiencing never before seen increases in post-accident cannabis positives, and we do not know how many accidents occurred for those companies that are no longer testing for cannabis use.
 However, we expect these lagging measures are likely to cost employers hundreds of millions of dollars.

 Rather than rely on a lagging indicator (like a scale) of the cost of cannabis use at work, employers need to implement a leading indicator (like a fitness app) that allows them to continue testing while navigating the complexities of legal cannabis use.

 The HOUND® CANNABIS BREATHALYZER will allow employers to measure only specifically isolated recent use of cannabis, which occurs immediately before or during work.
 Much like a fitness app, this solution will provide employers with a leading indicator deterrence tool supporting the desired future outcomes of a successful and sustainable drug testing program – while still balancing use of cannabis outside of work.